learning-zone/react-basics/README.md

 **Benefits:**

 * Reuse code across components when using ES6 classes.
-* The lowest level of indirection - it’s clear which component is called and the state is isolated.
+* The lowest level of indirection - it\'s clear which component is called and the state is isolated.
 * No naming collision issues for props, state and class methods.
 * No need to deal with boiler code and hoisting static methods.